okta/okta-auth-js/README.md

 * Ask questions on the [Okta Developer Forums][devforum]
 * Post [issues][github-issues] here on GitHub (for code errors)

+### Browser Compatibility

+This SDK is known to work with current versions of Chrome, Firefox, and Safari on desktop and mobile.

+Compatibility with IE Edge can be accomplished by adding polyfill/shims for the following objects:

+* Promise
+* Array.from
+* TextEncoder

 ## Getting started

 Installing the Authentication SDK is simple.
 You can include it in your project via our npm package, [@okta/okta-auth-js](https://www.npmjs.com/package/@okta/okta-auth-js).